-The amount of funding budgeted per child remains similar compared to 2022.
-A 3-year MYRP developed in 2023 budgets on average \$241 per child.
-A 2023 developed FER budgets \$53 per child and has an average duration of 13 months.
-It is important to understand that between a FER and a MYRP, the depth and breadth of support provided to a learner is different.
-The MYRP provides a longer and more holistic support package to learners, teachers, and learning spaces so to become more resilient and better able to cope in a protracted crisis setting.
-The purpose of the FER is to, as quickly as possible, restore the education function so that learners lose out as little as possible on their education.
+The amount of funding budgeted per child remains about the same in 2023 compared to 2022 (Figure 4).
+On average, a 3-year MYRP developed in 2023 budgets \$241 per child.
+A FER developed in 2023 budgets \$53 per child and has an average duration of 13 months.
+It is important to understand that the depth and breadth of support provided to a learner by a FER is different than that provided by a MYRP.
+The MYRP provides a longer and more holistic support package to learners and teachers, and equips learning spaces so to become more resilient and better able to cope in a protracted crisis setting.
+The purpose of the FER is to restore the education function as guickly as possible, to minimize any learning that may be lost.

-The average budget size of a MYRP developed in 2023 is \$28.6 million, two million more than the \$26.6 million of MYRPs developed in 2022.
+The average budget of a MYRP developed in 2023 is \$28.6 million, or \$2 million more than that of MYRPs developed in 2022 (\$26.6 million).
 MYRPs aim to reach about 119,000 learners (58% girls) on average per programme.
-The average FER budget is slightly above \$2.7 million and aims to support 51,000 learners (57% girls).
+The average FER budget is slightly above \$2.7 million and aims to support about 51,000 learners (57% girls).

-\$241/child the average budget size for a 3-year MYRP in 2023
+O \$241/child the average budget size for a 3-year MYRP in 2023

-\$53/childthe average budget size for FER developed in 2023
+\$53/child the average budget size for a FER developed in 2023